matzhouse/goscan/README.md

 goscan
 ======

-a nice little program to check the status of a port, or a website, or even a restful api
+a nice little library that can get the state of a port, or a website, or even a restful api